Mountain Pass Theorem With infinite symmetry: Computations in Burnside Rings

 \item{For a detailed proof see \cite{laitinen}.
 The first result, Corollary 1.11 in \cite{laitinen}, follows from the fact that in this situation the kernel of the completion map, $\cap_{n} I_{G}^{n}$ coincides with $\cap \ker(\varphi_{U})$, where $U$ ranges among alll $p$-sylow groups.
 The second result follows from Frobenius reciprocity and an analysis of the congruences defining the Burnside ring as subring inside $\underset{H{\rm in \; ccs(G)}} {\Pi} \mathbb{Z}$, proposition 1.12 in \cite{laitinen}, page 44 . } \end{itemize} \end{proof}

 Equivariant Cohomotopy for proper actions of infinite discrete groups on finite $G$-CW complexes was defined in \cite{lueckeqstable} via finite dimensional equivariant vector bundles for proper, finite $G$-CW complexes.
-An alternative approach is given by the nonlinear cocycles, which allow actions of noncompact Lie groups on finite $G$-CW complexes.
+Alternative approaches aer given by a construction using nonlinear Fredholm cocycles, which allow actions of noncompact Lie groups on finite $G$-CW complexes \cite{barcenasnonlinear}, as well as a spectra version \cite{barcenasokayama}.
 These approaches are compared in \cite{barcenastesis}.
 For convenience, we give the definition from \cite{lueckeqstable}:

 \begin{definition} A $G$-vector bundle over a $G$-$CW$-complex $X$ consists of a real vector bundle $\xi: E \to X$ together with a $G$-action on $E$ such that $\xi$ is equivariant and each $g\in G$ acts on $E$ and $X$ via vector bundle isomorphisms.\\ Let $S^\xi$ denote its fibrewise one-point compactification. \end{definition}